rnistuk/UBC/README.md

 Each subproject may have other dependencies

 ### Installing/Executing program/Help
-* check the subproject documentation
+* Check the subproject documentation

 ## Authors